TovRudyy/KapitanPOP/README.md

 # KapitanPOP

-Refractor of BSC's performance analysis tools to generate fundamental POP metrics.
+Refactor of BSC's performance analysis tools to generate fundamental POP metrics.

 ## Description

-KapitanPOP is an effort to refractor and enchance BSC's performance analysis tools (Paraver, Dimemas, BasicAnalysis) in order to leverage present technologies.
+KapitanPOP is an effort to refactor and enchance BSC's performance analysis tools (Paraver, Dimemas, BasicAnalysis) in order to leverage present technologies.
 With the usage of nowaday's libraries for fast I/O, data analysis and distributed programming KapitanPOP offers the same funcionalities as BSC's Basic Analysis framework, but in a scalable way with better performances and less memory consumption.

 KaptainPOP has 2 ultimate goals: to ease the work of HPC application performance analysts within the POP project, enabling faster efficiency metrics processing, and the proof-of-concept of promising libraries and technologies for the sake of trace analysis, which in the end is nothing else than pure data analysis.